 # 2. One of Jupiter’s moon’s called IO has over 400 volcanoes on the surface that are active.

-Q&A. How many manned missions to the moon have there been?
-Answer.
-6.
+Q. How many manned missions to the moon have there been?

-Q&A. Who were the first people to set foot on the moon?
-Answer.
-Neil Armstrong and Buzz Aldrin.
+Q. Who was the first man to set foot on the moon?

 I know that you know our own moon that orbits our planet, because you can see the moon from Earth.
 But what are moons and what do they do?
 Let’s…Read Full Article